 No results found

 The entire program generally runs the month of July.
-There are two, 10-day sessions with a bridge program in the middle for students who can’t or don’t want to return home in between sessions.
+There are two, 10-day sessions with a bridge program in the middle for students who would like to attend both sessions.

-Students have the opportunity to choose between Science & Engineering, Paleontology, Global Ethics and Digital Arts.
+Students have the opportunity to choose between Science & Engineering, Paleontology, Global Changemakers, Medical Science and Digital Arts.
 There are two 10-day sessions offered each summer.
 Students can stay for both sessions and chose two different offerings.

 Yes, students in the paleontology program within Junior Scholars do have the opportunity to work in the Alf Museum.
 The museum includes two floors of installations and displays and holds over 175,000 fossil specimens.

 In addition to our four-year paleontology program, which includes participating in independent research, there are lots of volunteer opportunities for students, including cleaning fossils in the preparation lab, laser scanning dinosaur bones in the research lab and maintaining the skeletons on exhibit.
 And, of course, you are welcome to join the museum’s annual summer Peccary Trip, which brings students and museum staff to wilderness areas in Montana, Utah and California for a three-week search for fossils.

 Webb freshman are introduced to the museum through their two-semester core course Evolutionary Biology, which includes a weekend Peccary Trip to the area around Barstow, California, to participate in a fossil dig.
 For more specific information as it relates to your academic program, please check in with your advisor.
 Approximately 95 percent of the Alf Museum’s more than 175,000 specimens were discovered by Webb students, teachers and alumni!